findmypast/career-progression-framework/src/content/design/lead-designer.md

 ### Execution: How we ship solutions to our customers

-- Drives best practice, coaches other contributors.
+- Drives best practice and coaches other contributors.
 - Designs connected rationalised systems and helps others apply them in their work.
 Can identify and solve complex system design debt.
 - Identifies and fills research gaps - contributing to strategy.
 Uses research to identify strategic and tactical opportunities.
 - Improve the way your team ships product.
 Drive conversations around measuring impact and subsequent iterations.